zafkirTalend/components/docs/specs/front-tcomp/dataset-edit.md

-Modifying an instance
+Modifying a Dataset instance
 =====================

-here we can see the different approach taken by dataprep and datastream to add they how metadata to an existing component ui-spec.
+here we can see the different approach taken by dataprep and datastream of how each app adds their own specific metadata to an tcomp dataset.

 ### 1) The Dataprep way
 Summary